Sandia Pueblo: Name

 The Tiwa name for the pueblo is Tuf Shur Tia, or "Green Reed Place", in reference to the green bosque (forest).
 However, older documents claim that the original name of the pueblo was Nafiat, (Tiwa: "Place Where the Wind Blows Dust").

 It became known as Sandía (Spanish: "watermelon") in the early 17th century, and possibilities abound as to why.
-Some claim that a type of squash cultivated there reminded the Spaniards of the melons they knew from the Eastern hemisphere.
+Some claim that a type of squash cultivated there reminded the Spaniards of the melons they knew from the Eastern Hemisphere.
 Others suggest that explorers found an herb called sandía de culebra, or possibly another called sandía de la pasión there.

 But the most convincing and most-cited explanation is that the Spanish called the mountain Sandía after viewing it illuminated by the setting sun.
 The Sandia Mountains have a red appearance to them, and the layer of vegetation gives it a luminous "rind" of green when backlit, giving it the appearance of a sliced watermelon.
 The village closest to the range took on the name of the mountain, changing from throughout the years from San Francisco de Sandía to Nuestra Señora de los Dolores de Sandía to Nuestra Señora de los Dolores y San Antonio de Sandía before ending up as simply Sandia Pueblo or Pueblo of Sandia.

 Geography

 The pueblo is located three miles south of Bernalillo off Highway 85 in southern Sandoval County and northern Bernalillo County, at 35.254731°N 106.573146°W. It is bounded by the city of Albuquerque to the south and by the foothills of the Sandia Mountains, a landform the people hold sacred and which was central to the traditional economy and remains important in the spiritual life of the community, to the east.
 A forested area known as the bosque surrounds the rest of the reservation, and serves as a source of firewood and wild game.
 A resident population of 4,414 was reported as of the 2000 census.
 Two communities located on its territory are Pueblo of Sandia Village and part (population 3,235) of the town of Bernalillo.

-In 2014, the United States Congress passed the Sandia Pueblo Settlement Technical Amendment Act (S. 611; 113th Congress). by which the federal government would transfer 700 acres of land to the Sandia Pueblo.
+In 2014, the United States Congress passed the Sandia Pueblo Settlement Technical Amendment Act (S. 611; 113th Congress), by which the federal government would transfer 700 acres of land to the Sandia Pueblo.

+Government

+The administration of the Pueblo of Sandia in 2025 is: